v3io/iguazio_api_examples/taxi_streaming/README.md

 To run the sample, you must first copy the sample's code files to an instance of the platform.
 You can select to clone the [v3io/iguazio_api_examples](https://github.com/v3io/iguazio_api_examples) GitHub repository directly to any of the platform's application nodes.
 The sample files are found in the **taxi_streaming** subdirectory of your clone directory.
-Alternatively, you can clone the GitHub repository or download the [**taxi_streaming**](https://github.com/v3io/iguazio_api_examples/blob/master/taxi_streaming) sample directory from the repository's `master` branch to a local machine, and copy the sample directory to the platform.
+Alternatively, you can clone the GitHub repository or download the [**taxi_streaming**](../taxi_streaming) sample directory to a local machine, and copy the sample directory to the platform.
 (Note that when copying files from a Windows machine to the platform, you need to convert the files to a Unix format, which you can do using `dos2unix`.)

 ### Running the Code